 Dark chocolate: use high-quality dark chocolate such as Valrhona dark chocolate *.

-Cocoa powder: the most flavorful cocoa powder is the one produced by the European brand Valrhona; although, you can use any other brand.
+Cocoa powder: the most flavorful cocoa powder is produced by the European brand Valrhona, although you can use any other brand.

 Gelatin: use gelatin sheets with a strength of 200 bloom.
-To substitute sheet gelatin in the recipe, use 8 g of powdered gelatin and ¼ cup (60ml) of cold water.
+To substitute sheet gelatin in the recipe, use 8 g of powdered gelatin and ¼ cup or 60 ml of cold water.

 Almond flour, hazelnut flour/meal.

-To make the dacquoise, preheat oven to 335 F/170 C. Using a flour sifter, sift powdered (icing) sugar, almond, and hazelnut flour.
+To make the dacquoise, preheat the oven to 335 degrees F/170 degrees C. Using a flour sifter, sift powdered (icing) sugar, almond, and hazelnut flour.

 To make the chocolate mousse, whip the cold whipping cream in a bowl to get the whipped cream and refrigerate (photo 9).